betuah/lks-llm/README.md

 ## Font-End Setup
 The root folder for Front-End projects is **client-apps**.
 ### Front-End Environment Variable
+These environment variables must be executed during the build phase, and make sure all environments are set before building or compiling the application.
+The application should only read environments from the .env file, but never upload the .env file to the Git repository or you will lose the point.
 ```sh
 AUTH_SECRET="GENERATE_RANDOM_STRING_SECRET"
 AUTH_URL="YOUR_AMPLIFY_URL" # http://AMPLIFY_URL